pinguluk/img-to-html-boxshadow/README.md

 # img-to-html-boxshadow

-img-to-html=boxshadow is a Python script that converts every pixel from an image, to a box-shadow pixel.
+img-to-html-boxshadow is a Python script that converts every pixel from an image, to a box-shadow pixel.

 ## Installation